JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/3_Rewarded_Video.md

 ```

 ### Preload a Rewarded Ad
-`TTRewardVideoAd` is a one-time-use object.
-This means that once a rewarded ad is shown, the object can't be used to load another ad.
-To request another rewarded ad, you'll need to create a new `TTRewardVideoAd` object.

 A best practice is to load another rewarded video ad in the `onAdClose()` method on `RewardAdInteractionListener` so that the next rewarded video ad starts loading as soon as the previous one is closed:

 ```Java
 @Override
 public void onAdClose() {